 - Two 10k Pull-Up resistors will improve stability.

-- A secondary encoder, normally used to manage the Side Spinner, can be enabled.
-It has to be connected to Input Pins 41 and 42, on the DART_MOBO.
+- The Side-Spinner encoder has to be connected to Input Pins 41 and 42, on the DART_MOBO.

 - the reading accuracy of this encoder is slightly lower than that of the TOP SPINNER, it is not sufficient for an optical encoder, but it is more than enough to read a conductive encoder.